vegasjj/exp-net-fundamentals-2025-Q2/projects/week2/forward-proxy-with-squid/Journal.md

 Two more EC2 instances running Windows Server 2025 were deployed:

 - Client proxy – no public IP; all Internet requests are sent through the web proxy server.
-- Jump box – RDP bastion host used to reach the proxy client as it lacks a public IP.
+- Jump box – RDP bastion host used to manage the proxy client as it lacks a public IP.

 ## Deployment